Neural-Systems-at-UIO/QUINT_workflow/docs/QUINTintro.rst

 **Examples of use**
 ----------------------------------

-QUINT supports histological sections from mouse and rat brain that have been labelled to reveal features.
-It works for sections cut at any angle of orientation, for complete as well as partial brain sections, and for sections affected by distortion.
+QUINT is suited for histological sections from mouse and rat brain that have been labelled to reveal features.
+It works for sections cut at any angle of orientation, for complete as well as partial brain sections, and for sections affected by distortions.
 It can be used for:

 * Cell count analysis
 * To spatially characterise pathology